deepakDevOpss/module_terraform_role_ansible/README.md

 <h3> Install prerequisites </h3>

 <ul>
 <li> The build-essentials packages are meta-packages that are necessary for compiling software.
-They include the GNU debugger, g++/GNU compiler collection,      and some more tools and libraries that are required to compile a program.</li>
+They include the GNU debugger, g++/GNU compiler collection,and some more tools and libraries that are required to compile a program.</li>

 ```
 sudo apt-get update